vkhoi/KTH-Action-Recognition/README.md

 * Optical Flow + Bag-of-Words + SVM: 78.24%.
 * CNN on single frame: 63.43%.
 * CNN on block of frames: 70.37%.
+* CNN on block of frames + optical flow: 90.27%.

 ## Prerequisites
 * Python OpenCV.